-Animal welfare is of the upmost importance to Beef Farmers of Ontario (BFO) and its members.
-When concerns involving animal care are identified in Ontario’s beef industry, BFO acknowledges its responsibility to consider and offer its perspective to members, the broader agriculture industry and the general public.
+Animal welfare is of the utmost importance to Beef Farmers of Ontario (BFO) and its members.
+When concerns involving animal care are identified in Ontario’s beef sector, BFO acknowledges its responsibility to consider and offer its perspective to members, the broader agriculture industry and the general public.
 BFO is respectful of the leadership roles of the government agencies charged with monitoring animal care in Ontario.

 Ontario Beef Helpline Service